SLiV9/numpad/docs/index.md

 ### Functions

 To make life a little easier, you can instead declare "functions".
-In Numpad, a functions is an expression that tries to retrieve its own argument(s) by fetching *itself*.
+In Numpad, a function is an expression that tries to retrieve its own argument(s) by fetching *itself*.
 Behold!

 ```
 9000 ..
 50 + *9000